mapleDevJS/node-databases/README.md

 # node-databases
+Node.js developers often consider MongoDB to be their main choice when building a data-driven application—but many alternatives may provide better solutions.
 Learn about the various database options available for Node.js applications, so that you can select the right database for your app.
+Daniel Khan reviews the basics of relational and nonrelational databases, and explains how—and when—to use document databases with Node.js.
+He also covers using key-value stores and relational databases with Node.js, demonstrating how to work with MySQL and Sequelize.